Holindauer/Groth16-zkSnark/README.md

 # A Preliminary to Groth16

 The following description lays out the steps for a zero knowledge proof for the QAP.
-This is a half baked version of Groth16 that will be expanded on to improve upon its weaknesses.
+This is a half baked version of Groth16 that will be expanded upon to erase its weaknesses.

 ### Trusted Setup